 It also covers such fields as biotechnology and bioengineering, materials science, and nuclear engineering.
 The goal of chemical engineers is to develop processes and products that solve problems or meet needs.

 The median salary for chemical engineers is $126,000 per year according to Payscale.com.
-The highest paying industry for chemical engineers is oil refining with an average salary of $157,000 per year.
-The lowest paying industry for chemical engineers is natural gas processing and production at $75,700 per year on average.
+The high-paid industry for chemical engineers is oil refining with an average salary of $157,000 per year.
+The lowest-paying industry for chemical engineers is natural gas processing and production at $75,700 per year on average.